cavalab/srbench/docs/JudgingCriteria.md

 In more detail, for any given real-world data set:

 1. Each method is run 10 times, producing 10 models.
-Each one of these 10 models is tested on the test set, and the model with best `accuracy` will be considered the representative model for the expert to consider.
+Each one of these 10 models is tested on the test set, and the model with median `accuracy` will be considered the representative model for the expert to consider.
 For this model, `accuracy` and `simplicity`, as per the definitions above, will be reported to the expert for reference.

 2. The expert will rank the so-obtained competing models in terms of their *trust* in them.